 - Sun-block, Sunglasses, and cap

 - Sleeping tent, sleeping bag, and mattress (optional)

-International and Pakistani tourists wishing to do Rush Lake must seek services of a licensed tour operator who can provide necessary staff, food, equipment, guide, and support during unforeseen emergency services.
+International and Pakistani tourists wishing to do Rush Lake must seek the services of a licensed tour operator who can provide the necessary staff, food, equipment, tour guide, and support during unforeseen emergency services.